 Procurement Card (Pcard) Quick Reference Guide

-The Procurement Card (Pcard) simplifies the purchasing of most routine goods and services under $2,500.
+The Procurement Card (Pcard) simplifies the purchasing of most routine low value goods and services orders where the vendor does not accept purchase orders.
 The topics below provide basic guidelines and helpful information about the card.

 Need more information?

 Those who are authorized to use the Pcard agree to comply with these practices:

 You can use your Pcard for most low value goods and select services, including but not limited to:

 Inventorial equipment cannot be purchased with the Pcard.
 At UCLA, inventorial equipment refers to items that: